 What is a bank bailout?

-The 2023 failures of Silicon Valley Bank (SVB), Signature Bank and First Republic Bank marked some of the largest bank failures in U.S. history.
+Banks are largely considered infallible financial institutions, but that doesn’t mean they’re not susceptible to failure.
+Throughout history, we have seen banks fail time and time again, and the fallout is not always so pretty.
+The 2023 failures of Silicon Valley Bank (SVB), Signature Bank and First Republic Bank marked some of the largest bank failures in U.S. history of bank bailouts.
 In the days leading up to each of these regional banks’ demise, customers rushed to withdraw billions of dollars while stock shares plummeted.
+Government intervention supported taxpayers, but bank investors came up short.

-Here we’ll look at what a bank bailout is while providing a few examples of notable bank bailouts from the past.
+However, these aren’t the only times banks have needed help in the past.
+Here we will look at what constitutes a bank bailout by examining a few examples of notable bank bailouts from the past.

+What is a bank bailout?